What made you decide to pursue English as a major?

 Though it is very difficult to choose just one person, Dr. Conti, my Honors College advisor, has had the most drastic effect on my education here at Brockport.
 I knew from the first week of college that I wanted to study recreation and leisure but intended to take a few English classes on the side to round out my reading and writing skills.
 Fortunately for me, I had Dr. Conti to help me pick and choose the English classes I should take.
 One thing led to another, and in my second semester I became an English minor.
 Then, by my first semester of junior year – and after several classes with Dr. Conti— I decided to make the leap to become an English literature major.
 If not for Dr. Conti's challenging yet encouraging nature, I would have never come this far in the field and would certainly never have thought I could possibly go to graduate school and make a career out of reading, writing, and teaching.

 I hope to blend my love of leisure services and the YMCA with my love for English literature.
 I plan on going to grad school to continue one, if not both, of my degrees and one day teaching at the collegiate level in or around the Buffalo/ Rochester region.

 What are you reading right now?

 I have two favorite books that I keep at my bedside at all times.
 Walden, by Henry David Thoreau, is one of my guides to life; every day I try to bring a little bit of the transcendentalist beliefs into my thoughts and actions.
-My second book and childhood favorite, Bridge to Terabithia, by Natalie Babbitt, is my go-to book in hard times.
+My second book and childhood favorite, Bridge to Terabithia, by Katherine Paterson, is my go-to book in hard times.
 This book helps me to remember the important things in life, such as fragility, humility, and never getting too old and serious.